learn-co-students/module-one-final-project-guidelines-web-103017/README.md

 The API allows you to page through the data, returning 50 records per page.

 ### Install Instructions
-1. Run bundle instll from the top level directory
+1. Run `bundle install` from the top level directory

 #### Running App with sample set of data
 1. Git clone the repository